 1) Take Care When Brushing

-This to-do is pretty simple.
-Do brush before you begin a whitening treatment.
+This tip is pretty simple.
+To help avoid tooth sensitivity after whitening you should brush before you begin a whitening treatment.
 Do not brush after a treatment.
+Your enamel may be temporarily weakened.
 Brushing after you remove your strips or tooth whitening agent of choice will only irritate your teeth.
-A soft-bristled toothbrush can help if you must brush afterward.
+A soft-bristled toothbrush can help if you must brush afterward and be sure to use fluoride to help restore minerals in your teeth.

 2) Opt for Toothpaste

-Sometimes, the best way to prevent tooth sensitivity from white strips or trays may involve trying a different treatment.
-Strips and trays have a pretty high concentration of hydrogen peroxide that can lead to sensitivity.
+Sometimes, the best way to prevent tooth sensitivity after whitening may involve trying a different treatment.
+Whitening strips and trays have a pretty high concentration of hydrogen peroxide that can lead to sensitivity.
 Give whitening toothpaste a try.
-Most whitening toothpaste helps brighten your teeth, is more cost-effective, and won't create the level of sensitivity as strips or trays.
+Most whitening toothpastes help to brighten your teeth, are more cost-effective, and won't create the level of sensitivity as strips or trays.

 3) Follow the Instructions

 Growing up, our parents always told us to read the directions.
 Well, you're all grown up now, so hopefully, that advice has stuck.
 If you're whitening your teeth at home but not using the whitening products correctly as directed, that's a problem.
 Keeping the whitening product on your teeth longer results in — you guessed it — sensitivity.
 And you'll notice most whitening treatments are designed for multiple days or weeks.
-So when you whiten, it's for brief periods here and there.
-Which, again, means less sensitivity.
+So, when you whiten, it's for brief periods here and there.
+Which, again, means less tooth sensitivity after whitening.

 4) Avoid Certain Foods